ruben-socal/frontend-nanodegree-mobile-portfolio/README.md

 * Open Chrome Browser with ip address listed by  local server
 * [Hosting the website was done on github pages](https://guides.github.com/features/pages/) to test on Page Speed Insights
 *  [Chrome Devtools](https://developer.chrome.com/devtools) used to measure frame per second and resize speed of 5ms
-* Directories used for source src and producion dist files:
+* Directories used for source src and production dist files:
 ```bash
 	src     	dist    	views/src    		views/dist
 	|-img       |-img             |-images            |-images